material-motion/material-motion/concepts/patterns.md

     tween = FadeInTween()
     element.addIntention(tween)

 Here, `FadeInTween` represents the concept of Intention.
 The logic that fulfills FadeInTween **is not executed here**.
-The Intention was handed off to some system via `addIntention`.
+The Intention has been handed off to some system via `addIntention`.
 That system will soon execute the Intention.

 Also consider this pseudo-code: